 Unless otherwise specified or the context requires, references to "CHF" are to the lawful currency of Switzerland.
-References herein to the "Bonds" are to the Tranche A, Tranche B, and Tranche C together, except where otherwise indicated.
+References herein to the "Bonds" are to the Tranche A, and Tranche B together, except where otherwise indicated.
 For the avoidance of doubt, the defined term "Bonds" in the terms of the bonds in respect of each tranche refers to the Bonds of that tranche only.
-Where used in this Prospectus, "EBITDA" refers to the 'Operating Profit before depreciation' line item, shown in the Group's consolidated income statement, "EBIT" refers to the 'Operating Profit' line item, shown in the Group's consolidated income statement and "Net debt" represents the net level of financial debt contracted by the Group with external parties (e.g. bonds, lease liabilities, bank loans) after deducting cash, cash equivalents, and current securities.
+Where used in this Prospectus, "EBITDA" refers to the 'Operating Profit before depreciation' line item, shown in the Group's consolidated income statement.